Quantum walks with quantum chaotic coins: Of the Loschmidt echo, classical limit and thermalization: Introduction

-The discrete-time coined quantum walk \cite{aharonov1993quantum,kempe2003quantum}, a quantum version of the classical random walker paradigm of diffusion is also relevant to quantum transport, and many other fields of physics \cite{chandrashekar2008optimizing,zhang2016creating, di2014quantum,genske2013electric,muraleedharan2019quantum}.
-However, compared to the classical counterpart the coin in the case of the quantum walk is reversible and unitary and leads to the coherent superpositions that ultimately leads to the quantum advantage of ballistic growth.
+However, compared to its classical counterpart the coin in the case of the quantum walk is reversible and unitary and leads to the coherent superpositions that ultimately leads to the quantum advantage of ballistic growth.
 It is also typically a two-state system that reflects the binary choices on a coin.
 Being devoid of random elements it is referred to simply as ``quantum walks".
-The classical random walker is obtained by the following drastic modifications: (i) measurement of the discrete quantum walk at each time step or (ii) the use of multiple independent coins, one at each time step, or (iii) by the explicit presence of decoherence that destroys quantum effects.
-It has also been shown that as long as only one coin is used, however large the coin's internal space may be, asymptotically the quantum walk is ballistic \cite{PhysRevLett.91.130602}.
+The classical random walker limit is realized from the quantum by the following drastic modifications: (i) measurement of the discrete quantum walk at each time step or (ii) the use of multiple independent coins, one at each time step, or (iii) by the explicit presence of decoherence that destroys quantum effects.
+It has also been shown that as long as only one coin is used, however large the coin's internal space (the dimension $M$) may be, asymptotically the quantum walk is ballistic \cite{PhysRevLett.91.130602}.

 This leaves open the possibility that there are deterministic, reversible, unitary coins, such that there is diffusive classical growth for some time that gives way eventually to a quantum ballistic growth due to the dominance of quantum effects.
+If the internal coin dynamics is non-integrable or quantum chaotic, we may expect that this is reflected in the nature of the quantum walk, just as a classically random coin is assumed in the classical walks.
+Deviations from randomness can alter the nature of the classical walk, and indeed the quantum coin also has the power to alter the quantum walk.
+A quantum chaotic coin leads to quantum walker diffusion over a finite time that can diverge with the coin size.
 This is in accordance with standard classical-quantum correspondences of dynamical systems and allows for deterministic chaos to play the role of the stochastic coin in the classical random walk.
+Schematic of a random walk determined by a chaotic dynamical system is shown in Fig.~(\ref{fig:classical_random_walk}).